-- 4.11 This section sets out the background to the SPD and the policy context.
+- 4.30 This section sets out the background to the SPD and the policy context.
 In terms of Local Policy context, both SPDs provide additional detail on the sites and in particular, help interpret and articulate the requirements of the Local Plan Policy IM7,' Masterplanning' by setting out the Council's expectations for ensuring the high-quality comprehensive development of both the Garden Community sites.
-The SPDs set out broad principles to show how the Garden Community sites should be designed, translating the policy requirements in the Local Plan into a well-designed and successful place.

-- 4.12 Other policies that provide an overarching framework for the SPDs are as follows:
+- 4.31 Other policies that provide an overarching framework for the SPDs are as follows:

 - CC1 Climate Change

 - BT1 High Quality Inclusive Design

 - GN3 Natural Environment

 - IM4 Sustainable Travel

-- 4.13 In relation to Design Guidance, the SPDs provide a summary of National Design Guidance that has informed the development of the Masterplan SPDs and Design Code SPDs.
+- 4.32 In relation to Design Guidance, the SPDs provide a summary of National Design Guidance that has informed the development of the Masterplan SPDs and Design Code SPDs.
 Principally, the National Design Guide and the National Model Design Codes are referenced.
-In terms of Local Design Policy, the Masterplan SPD provides
+In terms of Local Design Policy, the

-- commentary of the Local Plan policy BT1 and the forthcoming Placemaking and Design Guide SPD.
+- Masterplan SPD provides commentary of the Local Plan policy BT1 and the forthcoming Placemaking and Design Guide SPD.

-- 4.14 The second element of the background to the SPD is a section on the Vision and Core Objectives of the SPDs.
-The Vision for both Garden Communities is drafted as follows:
+- 4.33 The second element of the background to the SPD is a section on the Vision and Core Objectives of the SPDs.
+The Vision for both Garden Communities is as follows:

 - "The Vision for Thornhills and Woodhouse Garden Communities is of a Place in Balance.
 A place to live and work alongside nature, one that integrates the natural landscape within every neighbourhood.
-A Place that is in harmony with its surroundings"
+A Place that is in harmony with its surroundings".

-- 4.15 This section of the SPD then provides a summary in regard to the ethos of the Calderdale Garden Communities (based on the Town and Country Planning Association Garden City Principles); and how they are centred around the following themes:
+- 4.34 This section of the SPD then provides a summary in regard to the ethos of the Calderdale Garden Communities (based on the Town and Country Planning Association Garden City Principles); and how they are centred around the following themes:

 - Green, Blue and Wild Infrastructure

 - Inclusive Neighbourhoods

 - Pro-Active Community

 - Circular Economy

 - Active Travel, Enhanced Connections